CQCL/hugr/specification/hugr.md

 ### Extension Implementation

-To strike a balance then, every extension provides YAML (or equivalent Rust structs) that declares named opaque **TypeDef**s and **OpDef**s.
-These are (potentially-polymorphic) definitions of types and operations, respectively---polymorphism arises because both may declare any number TypeParams (as per [Type System](#type-system)).
+To strike a balance then, every extension provides declarative structs containing named **TypeDef**s and **OpDef**s---see [Declarative Format](#declarative-format).
+These are (potentially polymorphic) definitions of types and operations, respectively---polymorphism arises because both may declare any number TypeParams (as per [Type System](#type-system)).
 To use a TypeDef as a type, it must be instantiated with TypeArgs appropriate for its TypeParams, and similarly to use an OpDef as a node operation: each node stores a static-constant list of TypeArgs.